chawang/Tippy/README.md

 ## Notes

-Outlets would occasionally be lost while editing and rebinding to them was not obvious.
+Outlets would occasionally be lost while editing and needing to rebind to them was not initially obvious.

 ## License